 - There is also a strong connection between the way you hold your body and what you feel in your mind.
 There is even a term for it: Power Posing!
-Try this exercise and see if you can feel that connection for yourself.
+Try this technique and see if you can feel that connection for yourself.
 Posture can be a very powerful tool for the musculature and the mind when it’s used correctly.

 During my second pregnancy, I was much more relaxed, mentally and physically.
 I had very little emotional attachment to the physical changes I experienced.
 I respected the physical demand being put on my body to create a human life in a way that I couldn’t seem to do during my first pregnancy.
 Some of the pains I experienced were the same as the first time, but they were always much less intense and never lasted as long.
 Even my labor was different the second time around.
 My postpartum mental outlook, emotional stability, and physical wellbeing were much better.